We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - reticulocyte count

-Like the Pixel by Labcorp Ferritin Blood Test, this test requires a trip to a Labcorp lab after you make your purchase.
+Like the Labcorp Ferritin Blood Test, this test requires a trip to a Labcorp lab after you make your purchase.
 Be sure to bring your requisition number and photo ID.

 You’ll also need to fast for 12 hours before the test.